PrasadDuvvi/CloudFormsPOC-1/poc.md

 * This POC will not be conducted on a production environment.
 * Upon completion of the POC testing phase, the customer will remove the POC environment.
 * All POCs must be approved by the regional Mid-Market Sales Specialist and the Mid-Market Specialist Solution Architect.
-* Customer and Red Hat Specialist team must agree to POC Scope or Work and adhere to those guidelines.
+* Customer and Red Hat Specialist team must agree to POC Scope of Work and adhere to those guidelines.
 When the CloudForms Specialist SA leaves, there will be no on-going support for the POC environment.
 * POC must be performed using the customer 'Supported Evaluation Subscription'.

 ## Requirements